PlanterApp/planter_blog/content/posts/top-10-peppers/index.md

 *Recommended by Erin*

 Corno di toro peppers, also known as 'cowhorn' peppers, are sweet peppers with a pointed, horn-like shape.
 Their sweet flavor is similar to a bell pepper but unique in it's own right- perhaps more concentrated.
-They tend to be more productive than bell peppers and produce well in cooler climates.
+They can be more productive than bell peppers and produce well in cooler climates.
 They have study skins - although not so tough that you need to take them off - that make them perfect for grilling and stuffing.
 They can also be eaten fresh and in salads like a bell pepper.
-There are different cultivars depending on whether you're looking for red, yellow, or orange peppers- growing all three makes for an eye-catching mix!

 ## Cayenne